 Note: If the meat weighs either more or less than 5 pounds (2.25 kg), the amount of cure mix applied must be proportional to that weight.
 For example, if the weight of the meat is 2 1/2 pounds (1.15 kg), then each ingredient, including the Bradley Cure, needs to be cut in half.

-- Mix the seasonings, water, and skim milk in a large stainless steel mixing bowl until they are thoroughly blended and the powdered milk has dissolved.
+- Mix the Bradley Sugar Cure, seasoning, water, and the powdered milk in a large bowl, until the ingredients are uniform.
 (For a normal salt taste, add the optional 1 teaspoon of salt; for a mild salt taste, omit the salt.)

-- Add the meat and mix well.
-Knead for about 3 minutes.
+- Add the meat to the seasoning mixture and blend well by kneading for about 3 minutes.